sssss465/MemeDream/README.md

     * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
 * (5 points) vue.js (maybe)
     * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points, may also use angular as it's good for SPA
+    * Milestone 3 - did more research on vue, added `client` folder to the base repo, created using the vue-cli app... includes webpack and other frameworks built in.
 * (3 points) webpack - may use webpack to babilify -> minify -> uglify or for sass
 * (1-3 Points) - May use Imgur API, reddit API, google images API,